Safety and Security

 Home Security & Burglary

 Police evidence suggests that students are the most targeted section of the society by criminals.
 Therefore try to ensure you and your possessions are safe and secure.

 It might sound obvious but ways to keep your home safe include:

-- Check out any history of burglary in the area using the Police Crime Map
+- Check out any history of crime in your area using the Police Crime Map.

 - Keep windows and doors locked when you go out and even when you are home.

-- Don't leave valuables on display.
+- Don't leave /keys on display.

 - Place a notice asking for no flyers to be left outside.

 - Ensure your home looks secure on the outside (alarms, locks etc.)